annaodz/game/README.md

 * javascript
 ---
 ## Setup
-Clone this repo to your desktop and run npm install, after that you can use to built in webserver to launch the page localy (run http server in the console).
+Clone this repo to your desktop and run npm install, after that run http server in the console.

 ---
 ## Contact